Frequently Asked Questions

 - require additional funding to complete the project.

-- The Applicant must complete the Grant Application Form and submit it along with the Budget Template.
+- The Applicant must complete an application form and submit it along with a detailed budget spreadsheet (template provided at time of application)

 - The Applicant must have the approval of their Service or General Manager in order to make the application